dangerdev004/LIC-Lab-4NI23EC097/EXPERIMENT_3.md

 ![Vin_increase](https://github.com/user-attachments/assets/22e85561-6b7f-4a28-aed4-26c04412caa2)

-**As we can see the total current is greater than 0.5 mA which is outside our power budget and thus makes it impractical for our use case, but the MOSFETs are still in saturation, the threshold voltage further increases as seen below**
+**As we can see the total current is greater than 0.5 mA which is outside our power budget and thus makes it impractical for our use case, but the MOSFETs are still in saturation, the threshold voltage further increases as seen below also the tail node voltage is also changed**

 ![Vin_increase_op_log](https://github.com/user-attachments/assets/99a65c31-358f-418b-8570-3ed8a9fde512)